Moutier: Education

 In Moutier about 48.6% of the population have completed non-mandatory upper secondary education, and 14.8% have completed additional higher education (either university or a Fachhochschule).

 Of the 721 who had completed some form of tertiary schooling listed in the census, 61.4% were Swiss men, 22.9% were Swiss women, 8.6% were non-Swiss men and 7.1% were non-Swiss women.

 The Canton of Bern school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend additional schooling or they may enter an apprenticeship.

 During the 2011–12 school year, there were a total of 918 students attending classes in Moutier.
 There were 8 kindergarten classes with a total of 144 students in the municipality.
 Of the kindergarten students, 27.8% were permanent or temporary residents of Switzerland (not citizens) and 22.9% have a different mother language than the classroom language.
 The municipality had 27 primary classes and 456 students.
 Of the primary students, 32.9% were permanent or temporary residents of Switzerland (not citizens) and 15.6% have a different mother language than the classroom language.
 During the same year, there were 17 lower secondary classes with a total of 318 students.
 There were 29.2% who were permanent or temporary residents of Switzerland (not citizens) and 27.0% have a different mother language than the classroom language.

 As of In 2000 2000, there were a total of 1,207 students attending any school in the municipality.
 Of those, 930 both lived and attended school in the municipality, while 277 students came from another municipality.
 During the same year, 204 residents attended schools outside the municipality.

 Moutier is home to the Bibliothèque régionale library.
-The library has (As of 2008) 21,262 books or other media, and loaned out 50,805 items in the same year.
-It was open a total of 249 days with average of 17.3 hours per week during that year.